isomerpages/moe-loyangviewsec/_sec-1-registration/Appeal to Loyang View Secondary School.md

 description: ""
 ---
 <p>Primary 6 students who have just received their secondary school posting
-in 2024 may use this form to appeal for transfer to Loyang View Secondary School.
+in 2024 may use this <a href="https://go.gov.sg/lvss-2024-s1-appeal" rel="noopener nofollow" target="_blank">form</a> to
+appeal for transfer to Loyang View Secondary School.
 Their PSLE score must meet the school's cut-off point of the posting year.
 Transfer will be subject to available vacancies and the school’s admission criteria.</p>
 <h4>Notes:</h4>
 <ol data-tight="true" class="tight">
 <li>